Cosplay Advice I’d Give My Younger Self

 Cosplaying as Padme – Star Wars Intergalactic Space Mom

-Image is a photo from Planet Comic Con.
+Image is a photo from Planet Comicon.
 There are five people in costume.
 From left to right, there was a Storm Trooper in white armor.
 There's a red guarrd covered in a red cloak and mask.
 Emperor Palpatine is in the middle sitting in a throne.
 I'm next to Palpatine, holding a foam blaster.
 On the end is an Imperial Officer.

 When I started planning out this cosplay, I was contemplating buying a Padme costume from Amazon.
 However, once I started reading reviews, I turned away from this because many of the reviewers stated that the costumes were pretty cheap-looking.
 The nice thing about Padme’s arena look is that it’s easy to put together as separate pieces.
 I found a white crop top, white leggings, white boots, a white fanny pack, and a foam blaster.
-In total, I ended up spending about $110 on everything which wasn’t that bad considering everything that I purchased.
+In total, I ended up spending about $110 on everything, which wasn’t that bad considering everything that I purchased.

 Image is a photo of me and Darth Vader.

 The white crop top was soft and comfy.
-It wasn’t as cropped as I was expecting which I felt worked out better than I had hoped for.
+It wasn’t as cropped as I was expecting, which I felt worked out better than I had hoped for.
 The white leggings were awesome!
 I ordered one pair of leggings in medium and one pair of leggings in large.
-The medium was the better fit as I felt the large were a little bit too big in the waist, although, I ended up keeping that pair to use as comfy leggings.
+The medium was the better fit as I felt the large were a little bit too big in the waist, although I ended up keeping that pair to use as comfy leggings.
 I will say, the leggings were pretty see-through.
-It’s to be expected since they were cheap leggings off of Amazon.
+It’s to be expected since they were cheap leggings from Amazon.
 If I were to make any upgrades to the cosplay, I’d invest in white leggings that were thicker.
 The white boots were another awesome purchase.
 They weren’t great to walk around in during the convention, but they looked exactly like Padme’s boots that she wore.
 I wore the boots to work and received compliments from coworkers about how cool the boots looked.

 Image is a photo of me holding a blaster smiling at the camera.